Akkuya/akkuya/README.md

  <br><br>

-### I have experience in HTML, CSS, Python, and a little bit of Java.
+### I have experience in HTML, CSS, Python, Javascript and a little bit of Java.

 ### I am learning Java and Javascript.